On a Sunny Day, Get Down to Yonge Steet With Your Camera!

-The young Artist and her paintings was inspiring, I hope she finds the people that are like-minded to her and understand her work.
-If you are ever in Toronto you really should visit the Royal Ontario Museum, it is the second largest museum in North America and perhaps also the ugliest outside with its new facade added on a decade ago.
-The inside is beautiful however, you must have the perseverance to enter past the exterior first.
+The young Artist and her paintings was inspiring.
+I hope she finds the people that are like-minded to her and understand her work!
+If you are ever in Toronto you really should visit the Royal Ontario Museum.
+It is the second largest museum in North America and perhaps also the ugliest outside with its new facade added on a decade ago.
+The inside is beautiful.
+However, you must have the perseverance to enter past the exterior first.

 My favourite image taken this day is the woman in Starbucks.
 The sun shone through the window as if a glamour spotlight was trained on her as she stylishly worked away on her laptop.
 It turned out to also be a shadow self-portrait as I snapped this image from the waist while walking by, camera strap flapping in the breeze.
 Capture the moment!